tonethar/IGME-330-Master/notes/closure-notes.md

 <hr>

-## V. Can we do something similar with ES6 classes?
+## VI.
+Can we do something similar with ES6 classes?

 **closure-2.html**